teambit/docs/docs/workspace/03-component-statuses.md

 Bit displays the state of the tracked components in your project's workspace.

-Knowing the state of the workspace's components is always essential - which components are staged, modified, or have missing dependencies, for example.
+Knowing the state of the workspace's components during the development process can be essential - which components are staged, modified or have missing dependencies, for example.
 A component may have more than one state.
-A state derived from its code status (such as modified) and a state derived from its dependencies (e.g., pending to be tagged).
+A state derived from its code status (such as modified) and a state derived from its dependencies (e.g. pending to be tagged).

 ## Get component state

 Bit shows the state of each component in the workspace' component list using annotations and icons.
 You can also get this data by running the `bit status` command in the terminal.

+> TODO image of the icons and where they are in the UI

-> This document uses the terminology used as part of the terminal outputs.
+> This document  the terminology used as part of the terminal outputs.

 ## States

-### Nothing to tag or export
+#### Nothing to tag or export

 No components have pending changes.
-Either no files are tracked in the workspace, or the tracked components are exported or sourced, with no pending changes.
+Either no files are tracked in the workspace, or the tracked components have no pending changes.

 ```shell
 $ bit status